 It is therefore important to note that by default PureVPN's software will select NAT or non-NAT connections based on availability.
 If you want to use shared IPs then you must specify NAT Network type in the client's advanced settings.

 The Mac app appears identical to the Windows app in almost every way.
-One thing it doesn’t have is IPv6 leak protection, so you will need to disable IPv6 manually in macOS.
-It does appear to prevent WebRTC IPv4 leaks, but again, does not block WebRTC IPv6 leaks.
+One thing it doesn't have is IPv6 leak protection, so you will need to disable IPv6 manually in macOS to make it secure.

 At present, the Mac client does not support IKEv2.
 It uses the SSTP VPN protocol by default, but this can be changed to OpenVPN (UDP or TCP).
 Because it uses the macOS built-in VPN client by default, the VPN will remain in place even if the PureVPN client crashes.

-The Android app sports possibly even more features than the desktop apps.
+The Android app is extremely feature packed.
 It offers port forwarding, a kill switch and “secure WiFi.”
-The only VPN protocols supported are OpenVPN (UDP or TCP) and IKEv2, but as these are the only VPN protocols you should be using these days, this is really isn’t an issue.
+The VPN protocols supported in the Android app are OpenVPN (UDP or TCP) and IKEv2 – both of which are secure options.

 The command line OpenVPN app for Linux work wells, but is rather basic.
 Other than coming pre-configured for PureVPN, we can see no advantage to using it over the regular OpenVPN command-line client.